Audrey Hepburn

 Audrey spent time in Belgium, England, and the Netherlands during her childhood, including attending boarding school in Kent, England, in the late 1930s.
 She was in the Netherlands during WWII, and performed ballet to raise money for the Dutch Resistance.
 She studied ballet after the war.
 Audrey had a son, producer and writer Sean Hepburn Ferrer, with her former husband, American actor, director, and producer Mel Ferrer; and a son with her former husband, Italian psychiatrist Andrea Dotti.
 Audrey’s granddaughter is model and artist Emma Ferrer.

-Audrey was sometimes said to have some degree of Jewish ancestry on her mother‘s side.
+Audrey was sometimes said to have had some degree of Jewish ancestry on her mother‘s side.
 This does not appear to be accurate.

 Audrey’s paternal grandfather was Victor John George Ruston (the son of Joseph John Ruston and Barbara Victoria Belha).
 Joseph was English, and is usually stated as having been born in London or in Poplar, near London, the son of John Joseph Ruston and Ann Smith.